Pacific Island Recipes - French Polynesian Cerviche

 Stopover in the Pacific

-The Indigenous Peoples of French Polynesia and their Marquesas Islands have been traced only as far as about 150 BC, but perhaps to 2,000 BC from Indonesia, Southeast Asia, and other locales.
-So far, the migration of the original inhabitants from elsewhere has not been thoroughly explained by the Genographic Project.
+The peoples of French Polynesia and their Marquesas Islands have been traced only as far as about 150 BC, but perhaps to 2,000 BC from Indonesia, Southeast Asia, and other locales.

 Coconut Crab Stew